phenolplus/Script-Builder/README.txt

 ***********************
 *      TODO list      *
 ***********************
-Finish class LOOP
+Done InterCode.h
+Need to fillup implementation in .cpp file

-Start working on class SriptGen
+Start working on other parts !!!

 ***********************
 *        Usage        *